Fiddle Fest

 Scroll down and click on the links for audio recordings and sheet music.

 ***Note: we strongly encourage learning by ear.
 Knowing the music by heart and being independent from the dots will make jamming, arranging, and performance go smoother.
 This page attempts to help everyone learn the same versions of the tunes.
-Still, your teachers may add or change ornaments, bowings, and harmonies, so it's best to treat the sheet music as "more what you'd call 'guidelines' than actual rules," like the Pirates' Code!
+Still, your teachers may add or change ornaments, bowings, and harmonies, so it's best to treat the sheet music more like guidelines than rules.

 Junior Jam